Podcast: Play in new window | Download

 - Be clear on your non-negotiables.
 Know the key things you need to lay a healthy foundation in your day and stick to them.

 - Know your why.
-When you know your key motivation for being a business athlete, it keeps you disciplined to stay on track.
+When you know your key motivation, it keeps you disciplined to stay on track.

 - Don’t focus on appearances.
 Forget about what your body looks like and focus on being healthy in a holistic sense.

-“I think we, as business athletes, have become very good at ignoring those signals.
+“I think we have become very good at ignoring those signals.
 We’ve become very good at blocking them out or forgetting how to read those signs, or just plain ignoring them.
 And the body sends us signals all the time.”

 Links To Things Mentioned In The Podcast: